moryama171/fullstack2020/part2/phonebook/README.md

 # Part 2 / Phonebook

-This is my submission for the Full Stack Open [Course](https://fullstackopen.com/en) 2020, part 2.b.
+This is my submission for the Full Stack Open [Course](https://fullstackopen.com/en) 2020, part 2.b-d

-This application is a simple phonebook.
+This application is a simple phonebook where contacts can be searched, added, updated and deleted.

 ## Learning focus